How to claim

 Grants can be claimed (in arrears) once the element of the project that we are funding has been carried out, even if the main project is still ongoing.

 We make grant payments at the end of every month, except in August, when no payments are made.
-If you send us your claim documents by the middle of the month, we shall try to release your grant in the same month.
-Please note that payment is never guaranteed for a particular month and after your documents have been checked by our office, they need to be approved by our auditors and Trustees before the grant can be released.
+If you send us your claim documents by the 15th of the month, we shall try to release your grant in the same month.
+While we try to be as accommodating as possible, please note that payment is never guaranteed for a particular month.

 Grant-holders are asked to agree their claim dates with us upon accepting the offer of a grant, and these mutually agreed dates should be followed as far as is practicably possible.
 Any change to agreed payment schedules must be approved by us.